 The second part of the excursion will take you to the Ming Tombs.
 The Ming Tombs are a group of mausoleums built for 13 Ming emperors, their empresses and their concubines.
 The tombs are located about 31 miles north of Beijing over an area of 25 square miles.
 Two of the tombs, Changling and the most famous, Dingling, an underground palace, are open to the public.

-On arrival in Ulan Bator around at noon, you will be greeted by our representatives and the Mongolian part of your journey will begin.
-After breakfast at the hotel, you will transfer to the National Park 'Terelj' (110km) which is situated in a picturesque mountain valley.
-We will stop at Ovoo, a pile of stones built as a landmark for worship near the mountain pass.
+On arrival in Ulaanbaatar around noon, you will be greeted by our representatives and the Mongolian part of your journey will begin.
+After breakfast at the hotel, you will transfer to the National Park "Terelj" (110km) which is situated in a picturesque mountain valley.
+We will stop at Ovoo, a sacred pile of stones built as a landmark for worship near the mountain pass.

 On arrival, you will have lunch.
 The resort offers a wide range of optional activities (paid separately on the spot) including; archery, horse cart riding and trekking.
 Dinner will be served in a ger-café and you will spend the night in a ger (the traditional Mongolian nomadic house) in the middle of the endless step.

-After breakfast, we will head back towards Ulan Bator, stopping to visit a nomadic family along the way.
+After breakfast, we will head back towards Ulaanbaatar, stopping to visit a nomadic family along the way.